Buuchia/CCS_blog/posts/Homework.md

 ![mouseIsPressed circle](/hw_w1/mouse_click_circles.png)

+However, I have not figured out how to do bounce and float yet.

-I made a second attempt with the bounce and float effect.
+I made a second attempt with the bounce and float effect, adding the gradient effect that I learned from first sketch.
 Tutorials:[Bouncy Bubbles](https://p5js.org/examples/motion-bouncy-bubbles.html)

 <div align="center">